of the EoL farmers have contact-bound long-term relationships with companies they’re supplying to.

-After cleaning, the moringa is filled into 20Kg paper bags and labeled with most important information.
+After cleaning, the thyme is filled into 20Kg paper bags and labeled with most important information.
 Then a final Sample is withdrawn for another microbiology analysis lab.
 Finally the already packed product is waiting for the Loading Date.

 During the processing they are kept in these blue polyethylene bags that are recyclable.

 iSiS factory sells their non-organic waste left from the processing stage to external recycling entities in Egypt.

 The thyme is loaded into containers, trucks or cars and delivered either to ISIS company or shipped into the world.
 In 16 different countries around the world.

 iSiS always opts for sea freight and only makes the decision to use air freight on the rare occasion that a client orders a small amount that can not be transported by sea.